 - To the pot, add the can of tomatoes, the water (use the can from the tomatoes to measure, it’s 1.5 can fulls) and the beef stock pod.
 Mix to combine everything.

 - Finally, add back in the sausages and bring to the boil.
-Turn down the heat to a gentle simmer and place the lid on to cook for 1 hour.
+Turn down the heat to a gentle simmer and place the lid on to cook for 30-40 minutes or until the potatoes are soft.

 - Remove the lid and continue cooking for another 15 minutes to let some of the liquid reduce before adding in the gravy mix.
 Stir through for a minute or two until it thickens.
 Serve with some bread or my preference, garlic bread and top with fresh herbs.